 With that, we’ve listed down the common real estate scams and how to prevent yourself from falling victim to one.

-Escrow is a type of third party service employed by both the seller and buyer under consensual agreement to hold their assets for them.
+A type of third party service employed by both the seller and buyer under consensual agreement to hold their assets for them, that’s what an escrow is.
 Escrow wire fraud happens when an individual pretends to be your escrow partner, sending you instructions on where to wire money or funds into a fake account.

 In other instances, hackers penetrate real estate professionals’ or title companies’ email accounts and pose to be the legitimate owner.
 They will then ask the victim to transfer money to a fraudulent account.
 This is commonly known as business email compromise (BEC) scam.